Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 Amazon has an active user base of 244 million customers.
 If you choose Amazon, one of the fastest growing retail websites in the world, to launch your product, you have the ability to tap into these 244 million potential customers.

 Not all of them will buy your products, and you won’t be able to reach all of them overnight.
 But I can’t think of any other platform that can expose your business to such a large network of customers and, of course, potential sales.
+You can also use an Amazon FBA calculator to estimate your profits in bulk.

 4. Brand recognition